 At a glance…

-- Volunteer work in Mexico is available year-round
+- Volunteer work in Mérida is available year-round

-- Projects are based in the cultural hub of San Pancho on Mexico’s Pacific Coast
+- Projects are based in the vibrant city of Mérida on Mexico’s Caribbean Coast

-- Volunteers in Mexico are accommodated together in a volunteer house or a small hostel
+- Volunteers in Mérida are accommodated together in a dormitory-style volunteer house

 - Between 5 and 20 volunteers start in Mexico each month